davidpgausai-svg/LeaderOS/INSTANCE_OPERATOR_GUIDE.md

 ## First-Time Setup (New Instances)

 ### Step 1: Provision Your Own Database (REQUIRED)
+*David's instructions are to REMIX THE MASTER ExecPlan app.
+Go into the remixed app and in the remixed app go to secrets.
+In secrets delete the database URL secret.
+Then go to the database tab and manually create a database.
+Then exit.
+Next go the preview tab and login.
+The databases migrate and everything works as expected.
 1. In your Replit instance, click the **Tools** icon in the sidebar
 2. Select **Database** (or search for "PostgreSQL")
 3. Click **Create Database** to provision a new PostgreSQL database